Kelvin Smith, PhD

 How Can We Help You?

 I am a certified instructor through the Tech to Teaching Program.
 I enjoy helping students learn and overcome difficulties in various subjects from grade school to graduate school.
 My expertise is STEM subjects and my target audience are students with Asperger’s/High Functioning Autism (All students are welcome).
-I have a gift for teaching and will offer Academic Tutoring sessions teaching STEM courses to students who are struggling in class and I will make the complex material simple to understand.
+I have a gift for teaching and will offer Academic Coaching sessions teaching STEM courses to students who are struggling in class and I will make the complex material simple to understand.
 By being diagnosed with Asperger’s Syndrome, I bring immediate comfort to the student who has a diagnosis under the Autism spectrum.

 We all have our own superpowers under the spectrum and I will be able to unlock that hyper-focused gift and relate it to the lesson.
-I will customize the 1-to-1 tutoring sessions to meet the needs of the student.
+I will customize the 1-to-1 academic coaching sessions to meet the needs of the student.
 I will provide instruction that is logical, systematic, and clear, which will demystify issues that the students' issues.
 Sometimes teachers make the material more complicated than it needs to be.
 I will lessen the frustration of grasping difficult concepts.

 Through my gift of teaching, my mission is to produce the following results: